Abiraam/chick_tech/README.md

 * A bit about the state of the demographics of Technology presently, projections for the next 10 yrs, and some steps you can take.

- ## Some Tools of the Trade
+ ## Some Tools and Basic Understandings

-* Cloud 9 Internet Development Environment (C9 IDE)
+* Cloud 9 Internet Development Environment (C9 IDE) & Terminal
-* C9 IDE include: Terminal
 * Git and Github
-* Possibly Heroku, if we have enough time!
+* (Possibly Heroku, if we have enough time!)
+* Libraries:
-* Libraries
+* HTML/CSS/Javascript
-* HTML/CSS
+* Understanding Data